It will happen anyway, so you may as well embrace it.

 What am I going to do?

-Therefore, I am going to look at where I feel most dissatisfied in life and see how I can improve it.
+Therefore, I will see where I feel most dissatisfied and how to improve it.
 This will include the following steps:

 - Looking at my limiting beliefs and negative thoughts